purkayasta/BulkWallpaper/readme.md

 ![Nuget](https://img.shields.io/github/repo-size/purkayasta/BulkWallpaper?style=social)
 ![Nuget](https://img.shields.io/github/last-commit/purkayasta/BulkImageDownloader.Cli?style=flat-square)

+## Installation Method:

-Install this as a tool from [Nuget](https://www.nuget.org/packages/BulkImageDownloader.Cli/) and type `bulkwallpaper` on terminal and see the magic. 🌟
+1. Install this as a tool from [Nuget](https://www.nuget.org/packages/BulkImageDownloader.Cli/) and type `bulkwallpaper` on terminal and see the magic. 🌟

+OR

+2. To download and install this directly visit release for [latest version](https://github.com/purkayasta/BulkWallpaper/releases/)